House Passes October 31 Deadline For Section IV Of JOBS Act

 The current exemption related to Section IV is known as Regulation A. Regulation A provides a registration exemption for a public offering by non-reporting issuers of up to $5 million within a 12-month period.
 Furthermore, an issuer is not required to provide audited financial statements unless the audited financial statements have been prepared for another reason, and an issuer may not be subject to certain periodic reporting requirements.

 Section IV of the JOBS Act increases the amount of capital that can be raised by a non-reporting issuer from $5 million to $50 million in a 12-month period.
 However, Section IV requires issuers to file audited financial statements annually with the SEC after completion of the offering, and issuers may be subject to periodic reporting requirements.
 The SEC will determine what these requirements will be, if any, by the October 31st deadline.

-While this is definitely a step in the right direction of providing small businesses with access to capital, this deadline is not imposed on Section III of the JOBS Act, the crowdfunding regulations.
+While this is definitely a step in the right direction for providing small businesses with access to capital, this deadline is not imposed on Section III of the JOBS Act, the crowdfunding regulations.
 It remains unclear as to when the SEC will adopt the crowdfunding regulations.
 We’ll keep you posted.